 Mixtures with different dosages of SRA and low air contents (> 7%) will continue to be tested to determine durability performance at lower air contents.
-Mixtures with different combinations of lightweight aggregate, slag, and silica fume with low air contents also will be tested next quarter to determine durability performance.
+Different types of SRA, including Tetraguard AS20, MasterLIFE CRA 007, and PREVent-C, will be used in these durability tests.
+Mixtures with different combinations of lightweight aggregate, slag, and silica fume with low air contents will also continue to be tested next quarter to determine durability performance.
+A wide range of testing will be completed on mixes with the PREVent-C admixture, including shrinkage, scaling, freeze-thaw performance, strength, and air void properties in hardened concrete.

-Annual bridge deck crack surveys will begin in May and continue through the next quarter.
+The annual bridge deck crack surveys will continue through the beginning of next quarter.